Genoa Public Records Directory

 Elections & Voter Records

-Genoa voters are served by the Nance County Clerk/Election Commissioner, located at the Nance County Courthouse, 209 Esther Street, Fullerton, NE 68638, phone (308) 536-2331.
-This office administers all federal, state, county, and municipal elections for Genoa residents.
-Nebraska residents can register to vote online through the Nebraska Secretary of State's website at https://www.nebraska.gov/apps-sos-voter-registration/ or by submitting a paper voter registration application available at the County Clerk's office, public libraries, and state agencies.
-The deadline to register is the third Friday before any election (6:00 p.m. deadline 10 days before the election as of recent law changes), and Nebraska allows same-day registration during early voting periods.
-Applicants must be U.S. citizens, at least 18 years old by the election date, and Nebraska residents.
-A valid Nebraska driver's license, state ID number, or the last four digits of the Social Security number is required for registration.
-Genoa, as an incorporated village, holds municipal elections for mayor and village board members in odd-numbered years, typically in the spring (May), with positions elected on a nonpartisan basis.
-The next municipal elections for Genoa will be held in May 2025, with candidate filing occurring in February-March 2025.
-Voters can confirm their specific polling location by contacting the County Clerk or checking their voter registration status online at the Nebraska Secretary of State voter portal.
-Most Genoa residents vote at the Genoa Community Building or similar centrally-located facility designated by the County Election Commissioner.
-Nebraska election records that are public include voter registration lists (available with restrictions on use), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission (https://nadc.nebraska.gov/), candidate filing information, and precinct-level election results published by the Secretary of State.
+Cutoff 10 days before the election under recent law changes, though same-day registration is permitted during early voting periods.
+Applicants must be U.S. Citizens, at least 18 years old by election date, and Nebraska residents, providing a valid Nebraska driver's license, state ID number, or the last four digits of their Social Security number.
+As an incorporated village, Genoa holds municipal elections in odd-numbered years, typically in May, when voters choose the mayor and village board members on a nonpartisan basis.
+The next municipal elections will take place in May 2025, with candidate filing occurring in February-March 2025.
+Voters can verify their specific polling location by contacting the Nance County Clerk or checking registration status online at the Nebraska Secretary of State voter portal.
+Most residents vote at the Genoa Community Building or a similar centrally-located facility designated by the County Election Commissioner.
+Public election records include voter registration lists (available with usage restrictions), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission (https://nadc.nebraska.gov/), candidate filing information, and precinct-level results published by the Secretary of State.
 In the November 2024 presidential election, Nance County reported approximately 58-62% voter turnout with ballots cast for president, U.S. Senate, U.S. House (1st District), and various state and county offices.
-Looking ahead to the November 3, 2026 general election, Genoa and Nance County voters will decide races including Nebraska Governor (term expires 2027), U.S. House of Representatives for Nebraska's 3rd Congressional District, Nebraska State Legislature (nonpartisan unicameral legislature representing District 41), county commissioners, county clerk, county sheriff, county attorney, and various other county offices as their terms expire.
-Nebraska's unicameral legislature has no party labels on the ballot.
-Nebraska allows early voting by mail (absentee voting) for any registered voter who requests a ballot; applications are available from the County Clerk starting approximately 120 days before an election, and completed ballots must be received by the County Clerk by the close of polls on Election Day.
+Looking ahead to the November 3, 2026 general election, voters in the area will decide races including Nebraska Governor (term expires 2027), U.S. House of Representatives for Nebraska's 3rd Congressional District, Nebraska State Legislature representing District 41, county commissioners, county clerk, county sheriff, county attorney, and various other county offices as terms expire.
+Nebraska's unicameral legislature carries no party labels on the ballot.
+The state allows early voting by mail for any registered voter who requests a ballot; applications become available from the Nance County Clerk starting approximately 120 days before an election, and completed ballots must reach the Nance County Clerk by the close of polls on Election Day.
 Early in-person voting is also available at designated locations beginning approximately 30 days before Election Day.

 Frequently Asked Questions